f5devcentral/f5-agility-labs-containers/docs/class1/module1/lab3.rst

       the "**AS3**" partition.
 This partition was auto created by AS3 and named after the Tenant which happens to be "**AS3**".

-   Goto :menuselection:`Local Traffic --> Virtual Servers`
+   Browse to :menuselection:`Local Traffic --> Virtual Servers`

    Here you can see a new Virtual Server, "**serviceMain**" was created, listening on **10.1.1.4:80** in partition "**AS3**".